 If you're a fan of Lush, you'd probably like to know how you can get free products from the cruelty-free cosmetics company.
 (Other than coyly asking employees for free samples every time you walk into a Lush store, that is.)
-Luckily, Lush offers a take back program to make sure its packaging gets recycled, and participants even get rewarded with a free face mask.
-Here's how you can get involved and score a free face mask of your own.
+Luckily, Lush offers a take back program to make sure its packaging gets recycled, and participants even get rewarded with a free face mask — or a discount on your next purchase.
+Here's how you can get involved.

 As Cook tells Green Matters, Lush takes all of the black pots that are returned to stores, and brings them to its manufacturing plant, where they are chipped down and remolded into new black pots.
 She explains that the take back program only accepts the black pots for a few reasons: at the local level, black plastic can be more difficult to recycle than clear plastic; the black pots are the most-used packaging in Lush stores; and black plastic is a high-quality material that "can be ground down and made into new pots close to our manufacturing facilities."

 In 2018, Cook says 1,271,551 black pots were returned to Lush stores, which means 254,310 free face masks were given to cusomers.

 That said, if you do not have a way to recycle or compost Lush's other packaging, most stores will let you bring the packaging back to be disposed of (even though it won't count toward a free face mask).
 "Customers can definitely bring in other Lush packaging, like clear recycled plastic bottles, and compostable items like the Natureflex, which is a biodegradable cellophane, used to protect naked items in transit, and our shop staff will recycle or dispose of appropriately," Cook says.